st4add/checkout-platform-task/README.md

 # Deployment Instructions

 Now that we have run through our pre-requisites we are ready to deploy our application.
 The application configured in this repository has been created to return the current time as well as a random fact about cloud computing.

+Please note that the GitHub Action has disabled the terraform apply job by default.
+You will need to remove this when you wish to apply your terraform infrastructure.
+1. On line 108 of the tfdeploy.yml remove "false" and uncomment the preceeding line.
+2. This will mean any subsequent pushes to main will result in terraform apply being triggered.

 1. Create and checkout to a new branch.
 2. Configure the values in the infra/main.tf file as desired.